Paying for Rochester

 - Original copy of scholarship letter from sponsoring organization indicating dates, amounts, and terms of sponsorship.

 Every applicant, regardless of citizenship, can compete for a merit scholarship.
-Most scholarships range between $5,000 and $15,000 and are awarded based on a variety of factors, including:
+Most scholarships range from $5,000 to $15,000 and are awarded based on a variety of factors, including:

-- the geographic, cultural, ethnic, racial, and socio-economic perspective of the applicant
+- The geographic, cultural, and socio-economic perspective of the applicant.

 Other Sources of Financial Aid